Sunday, May 28, 2023

 Read: Read the Gospel

-Hand out the poster cut-outs of a flame so that the children can write their names on them for the poster.
+Hand out the poster cut-outs of a shell so that the children can write their names on them for the poster.

 Hand out the symbols to color.
-(The symbol is a Holt Spirit dove).
-Ask the older children to write one they could ask the Holy Spirit to help them with this week.
+(The symbol is a scallop shell).
+Ask the older children to write one thing they can do this week to celebrate that Jesus will soon be here.

-Explain: Color this symbol of the dove and bring it to the altar (don’t forget to put your name on the back!) to show that we have learned about needing the Holy Spirit in our lives.
+Explain: Color this symbol of the shell and bring it to the altar (don’t forget to put your name on the back!) to show that we have learned about John the Baptist.

 If there is time, ask questions and go over the lessons one more time to help the children remember.